erikdubois/Ultimate-Linux-Mint-17.3/README.md

 But if you are using the <b>latest nemo</b> you have to place them in your home folder in ~/local/share/nemo/scripts.
 Nemo has an extra menu "Plugins".

+Or just follow the youtube movie to get more details about 3 scripts I have kept over the years.

 ![Screenshots](http://i.imgur.com/ody9WJO.jpg)